 Working through your inbox is quick.
 Airmail supports multiple configurable swipe actions, as well as drag and drop.
 An email can be snoozed until a later time and date if you’re not ready to deal with it now, and quick reply lets you reply to an email as quick as if you were chatting, with options to send or send and archive.

 Emails can be composed of rich text, Markdown or HTML.
-Emails can be sent at a later time and date, which is great if you’re working on an email in the middle of the night but want it to be sent in business hours.
-And there’s a handy undo send feature too when you realize you’re made an embarrassing mistake just after you hit Send.
+Emails can be sent at a later time and date, which is great if you’re working on an email in the middle of the night but want it to be sent during business hours.
+And there’s a handy undo send feature too when you realize you’ve made an embarrassing mistake just after you hit Send.
 For that to work, you need to configure your email to be sent after a configurable delay.
 Once the email is actually sent, there’s nothing more you can do.

-Besides the usual folders and stars, Airmail gives you an additional way to organize your emails: you can mark messages as To Do, Memo and Done.
+Besides the usual folders and stars, Airmail gives you an additional way to organize your emails: you can mark messages as To Do, Memo, and Done.
 I find that a handy way to keep track of the bills I need to pay.
 Behind the scenes, Airmail is actually using some custom folders to achieve this, but the interface is much neater than normal folders.

 Finally, Airmail has excellent support for third-party apps and services.
 You can send your email to a to-do list app like Omnifocus, Apple Reminder, Things, 2Do, or Todoist, a calendar app like Apple Calendar, Fantastical or BusyCal, or a notes app like Evernote.
-Read our full Airmail review here.

 Easiest Option: Spark